Patterns

 orSTAMPRECT

-to create a shape and use the third option to fill it, like this:(STAMPOVAL 250 250 TRUE)
+to create a shape and use a third input of TRUE to fill it, like this:(STAMPOVAL 250 250 TRUE)

 Here is what you could create: